 When I recently realigned this site, one of the goals was to let me use this place to store thoughts more easily.
-The Resources section handles this to a degree but, catering only for a link and category, it’s limited to fulfilling the role of a log.
+The Bookmarks section handles this to a degree but, catering only for a link and category, it’s limited to fulfilling the role of a log.
 There’s no room for comment or other thoughts.

 I’ve also been doing more reading over the past couple of years.
 There are always quotes I want to remember or refer back to: what to do with those?